deepin-community/fontforge/doc/sphinx/ui/menus/filemenu.rst

    :doc:`dialog allowing you to configure various esoteric bits of fontforge </ui/dialogs/prefs>`.

-   A number of things, like the colors used in FontForge, that might be controlled from a preference window are controlled by :doc:`X Resources </ui/misc/xres>` below.
+   A number of things, like the colors used in FontForge, that might be controlled from a preference window are controlled by the :doc:`Appearance Editor </ui/misc/xres>` below.

 .. _filemenu.ResEdit:

-.. object:: X Resource Editor...
+.. object:: Appearance Editor...

-   :doc:`This dialog </ui/misc/resedit>` allows you to edit FontForge's X Resources, you may either save them to a file for perminant storage, or change the current settings for this use of FontForge.
+   :doc:`This dialog </ui/misc/resedit>` allows you to edit FontForge's appearance.
+   You may either save the changes to a file for perminant storage or change the current settings for this use of FontForge (although the latter does not work for all settings).

+.. _filemenu.ConfPlugin:

+.. object:: Configure Plugins...

+   :doc:`This dialog </techref/plugins>` allows you to configure which FontForge plugins—discovered among python packages installed and available to the FontForge application—are loaded, and in what order.
+Plugins extend the functionality of FontForge, most often by adding entries in the Font View and Char View :doc:`Tools menu <toolsmenu>`.

 .. _filemenu.Quit: